Tagline: On Friday the 13th, Jason will meet his match.

 By the time The New Blood came to fruition, Jason had been drowned, hacked, maimed, slashed, electrocuted, and had even had his neck snapped by a motorboat propeller.
-In spite of this, producers were unwilling to put their money-spinning creation to rest, and by the end of the seventh instalment you’re beginning to wish that someone would put the poor fellow out of his misery.
-That being said, an uncut version of the movie the best may have turned out to be one of the better entries in the series had it not been so harshly decimated.
+In spite of this, producers were unwilling to lay their money-spinning creation to rest, and by the end of the seventh instalment you’re beginning to wish that someone would put the poor fellow out of his misery.
+That being said, an uncut version of the movie may have turned out to be one of the better entries in the series had it not been so harshly decimated.
 For a start, The New Blood has one of the most interesting gimmicks of a gimmick-laden franchise, the movie’s heroine having the distinct advantage of possessing telekinetic powers, a gift that lands her in a psychiatric hospital after she accidentally drowns her father as a child.

 Flash forward a decade and Tina (Park-Lincoln) has finally been released under the watchful eye of Dr Crews (Kiser), who feels that Camp Crystal Lake – the place where her father and so many girls her age have met their maker – is the most suitable place for her recovery, putting her through a series of gruelling tests designed to enable Tina to control her powers.
 Predictably, things don’t run so smoothly, and when an impromptu bout of telekinesis brings Jason back from the dead, yet another cast of vacuous teens are but a slaying away from franchise immortality.
 Plagued by psychic premonitions, Tina foretells the gang’s deaths, and when doctor Crews dismisses her forewarnings as products of her pent-up guilt she begins to suspect that Crews is more interested in advancing science and making a name for himself, a suspicion that convinces her to leave first in in the morning — although something tells you it will be too late by then.